alexandria-p/ContentWarning-KeepCameraAfterDeath/README.md

 # Keep Camera After Death - Mod for Content Warning

-You no longer need to fear your crew's ineptitude!
+Lost your camera underground?
+No worries!

 In the event of:
 - total crew death, or
-- a major fumble where your cameraman left the camera behind before returning to the diving bell.
+- a major fumble where your cameraman left the camera behind before returning to the diving bell

 This mod respawns the camera at its regular spawn position on the surface when the crew returns in the evening.
 This means you can still export your footage and upload it to spooktube to watch together on the sofa.